-From 1923 to 1925, the <style=”margin-top: 0; margin-bottom: 0″> Pacific Coast Borax Company constructed a number of buildings in Amargosa, hiring architect Alexander Hamilton McCulloch to design a Spanish Colonial Revival whistle stop, which centered on a hotel, theater and office complex building.
-The U-shaped complex of adobe also housed a dormitory, a store, a 23 room hotel, and dining room.
+From 1923 to 1925, the Pacific Coast Borax Company constructed a number of buildings in Amargosa, hiring architect Alexander Hamilton McCulloch to design a Spanish Colonial Revival whistle-stop, which centered on a hotel, theater, and office complex building.
+The U-shaped adobe complex also housed a dormitory, a store, a 23-room hotel, and a dining room.
 A recreation hall was built at the northeast end of the complex and was used as a community center for dances, church services, movies, funerals, and town meetings.
 At that time, this building was known as Corkhill Hall.
-The town’s population peaked at about 300 people, but its heydays were short lived.
+The town’s population peaked at about 300 people, but its heydays were short-lived.

 In 1927, the Pacific Coast Borax Company moved its headquarters to a new mine closer to Los Angeles, California, and the following year, the Death Valley Railroad discontinued operations between Ryan and Death Valley Junction.
 Once running parallel to today’s State Route 190, the railroad’s equipment was pulled up and transferred to the United States Potash Railroad in Carlsbad, New Mexico.
 However, a locomotive from the railroad can still be seen at the Borax Museum at Furnace Creek in Death Valley National Park.

 Though its main employer was gone, the town survived as a tourist destination until the Depression, when it dropped off dramatically.
 However, the creation of the Death Valley National Monument in 1933 kept interest in Death Valley high, and though declining, Death Valley Junction continued.